CredibilityLab/groundhog/README.md

 3) Built in switch that if MRAN is down, installs everything from CRAN for next 5 hours (using source files from CRAN, instead of binaries from MRAN, for older packages)
 4) Speed increase for loading packages
+5) Add capability of disabling packages in the user library, to avoid conflicts without needed to uninstall packages

 **Testing**